TorbenRahbekKoch/mr-legacy/public/data/blogs/understanding-eventsourcing/entry.md

 _Vertical Slice Architecture_ - most likely coined by
 [Jimmy Bogard](https://www.jimmybogard.com/vertical-slice-architecture/)
-aims to _Minimize coupling between slices, and maximize copuling within a slice_.
+aims to _Minimize coupling between slices, and maximize coupling within a slice_.

 This is really just the traditional layered architecture taken to the extremes.
 Each slice is layered, but self-contained.
 Therefore it is not a problem that the